 Hurricane Lee takes northward turn before targeting Maine, Canadian Maritimes

-AccuWeather forecasters say flooding, damaging winds and dangerous surf will be felt from New England through much of the Canadian Maritimes as the large and dangerous storm barrels toward the region.
+AccuWeather forecasters say flooding, damaging winds and dangerous surf will be felt from New England through much of the Canadian Maritimes as the large storm barrels toward the region.

 AccuWeather forecasters say that Lee will make landfall this weekend as a dangerous and damaging tropical storm, impacting part of the U.S. and Atlantic Canada.